Where To Find Summer Bucks?

 “Here in the Summer, Gone in the Fall”- Why Do Summer Bucks “Disappear”?

 I’m guessing most whitetail hunters in the Midwest have experienced this in some way… You will have a handful of mature bucks on your property all summer and they disappear right before deer season.
-Chances are you lack quality browse cover and a quality fall time food source.
+Maybe you see them again during the rut or maybe not at all until the following summer.
+If that’s the case, chances are you lack quality browse cover and a quality fall time food source.
 A common and easy way to increase the attractiveness of your property in the fall is to increase your woody browse by hinge cutting, logging, or TSI (timber stand improvement).
 It creates structural bedding areas, that increases security, and a buffet of fall time browse that deer love, and will increase your holding power in the fall.
 Large food plots get all the rage now, but I personally think security cover (especially in pressured areas) are hard to beat for upper age class deer.